drocheam/optrace/docs/source/details/tracing.rst

 Gaps on the surface are filled, and the surface edge is extended radially towards infinity.

 An intersection is calculated for the extended surface.
-The ray is marked as hitting or non-hitting based on a surface mask afterwards.
+The ray is marked as hitting or non-hitting based on a surface mask afterward.

 .. figure:: ../images/surface_extension.svg
    :width: 900